Matthew Beovich: Consecration and early episcopacy

-On 13 December 1939 Beovich received a phone-call from the Australian apostolic delegate informing him that he had been appointed by Pope Pius XII to be installed as the new Archbishop of Adelaide, replacing Andrew Killian, who had died in June of that year.
+On 13 December 1939, Beovich received a phone-call from the Australian apostolic delegate informing him that he had been appointed by Pope Pius XII to be installed as the new archbishop of Adelaide, replacing Andrew Killian who had died in June that year.
 In fact, Beovich had been contacted by the editor of the Advocate (a Melbourne Catholic newspaper) to comment on his appointment the night before, the confusion arising from the fact that the plane carrying the papal bull of appointment had crashed into the sea near Java.
-The mailbag was eventually recovered, and Beovich received the barely readable document in March 1940.
+The mailbag was eventually recovered and Beovich received the barely readable document in March 1940.

-Matthew Beovich was consecrated and installed as Archbishop of Adelaide in St. Francis Xavier's Cathedral, Adelaide, on 7 April 1940, becoming the Archdiocese's first Australian-born bishop.
+Matthew Beovich was consecrated and installed as Archbishop of Adelaide at St Francis Xavier's Cathedral, Adelaide, on 7 April 1940, becoming the archdiocese's first Australian-born bishop.
 The cathedral was crowded for the consecration, with loudspeakers so those who could not fit inside could still hear the proceedings.
 In addition, the entire ceremony was broadcast on radio.

 The first months of Beovich's episcopacy were characterised by a cautious approach.
 Having acknowledged his limited knowledge of parochial matters, Beovich retained the same inner circle of advisers that had served Killen.
-He kept numerous engagements, including the opening of a maternity wing at Calvary Hospital with Premier Thomas Playford, a meeting of the Holy Name Society that drew two thousand members, and an Anzac Day requiem Mass for soldiers who had returned from the Second World War.
-Privately, he began negotiations with the Australian apostolic delegate and bishop of Port Augusta Thomas McCabe regarding the founding of a seminary for Adelaide.
+He kept numerous engagements, including the opening of a maternity wing at Calvary Hospital with premier Thomas Playford, a meeting of the Holy Name Society that drew two thousand members, and an Anzac Day Requiem Mass for soldiers who had returned from the Second World War.
+Privately, he began negotiations with the Australian apostolic delegate and Bishop of Port Augusta, Thomas McCabe, regarding the founding of a seminary for Adelaide.

-In July 1940, Beovich arranged for a Catholic lawyer to draft a bill entitling religious ministers to give thirty minutes of religious instruction per week to students in government schools belonging to their denomination.
+In July 1940, Beovich arranged for a Catholic lawyer to draft a bill entitling religious ministers to give 30 minutes of religious instruction per week to students in government schools belonging to their denomination.
 Drafted as a compromise between the lack of religious education in state schools at the time, and mandatory instruction by schoolteachers (which had been opposed by the Adelaide Catholic diocese), it was introduced to state parliament as a private member's bill by then opposition leader Robert Richards.
 With the support of education minister Shirley Jeffries, the bill won passage through both houses of parliament and became law.